How to Build a Unique Landing Page in 2026 (Without Looking AI-Generated)

 - At least one section uses non-4px-grid spacing

 Scan your frontend for AI patterns.
 Generate a unique design system.
-Ship code that looks intentional.
+Stop shipping the same blue gradient as everyone else.